buerokratt/Mock-Classifier/docs/technical/mock-classifier-technical-architecture.md

 The design and build of the real Classifier will be undertaken in parallel to the main project by a separate team.
 For the purposes of the project, we will create a mock Classifier which takes the same inputs as the real service and produces the same outputs, but has hard-coded resolutions.

-The mocked Classifier Service will offer two main features:
+The mocked Classifier will offer two main features:

 - For demo, we will match hard coded strings (in English) to Ministries.
 For example "Thanks.
 How do I register my daughter at a local school?" would return "education" as the Ministry
-- For testing and broader scenarios, we will also have a token format where we can pass in the exact Ministriy we want to return
+- For testing and broader scenarios, we will also have a token format where we can pass in the exact Ministry we want to return

 Once the appropriate Ministry has been resolved by Classifier, DMR, having been provided with appropriate information by CentOps, maps the Ministry to a specific bot uri.
 It is not Classifier's job to resolve text to bots or institutions, only ministries.